nf-core/website/markdown/developers/adding_pipelines.md

 When developing the pipeline, the version numbers should be numeric with `dev` at the end.
 Use the `nf-core bump-version` command to do this - there are quite a few locations in the code that need updating and this ensures that it happens in the correct places.
-Note that when developing the `:dev` tag should be used for docker containers.

 When making a release, version numbers should all be numeric.
 Use `nf-core lint --release` when ready - this will check that everything looks correct.
 Pipeline release numbers must